 Pulitzer Prize-winning composer Charles Ives was born in Danbury, and famed opera singer Marian Anderson made the city her home for 50 years.
 The Danbury Museum & Historical Society, 43 Main St., offers tours of the Ives Homestead, Anderson Studio, 1785 Rider House, 1790 Dodd Hat Shop and a restored schoolhouse; phone (203) 743-5200.
 Musical and theatrical performances are presented each summer at Charles Ives Concert Park and at other locations throughout the city.

-ShoppingDanbury Fair Mall, off I-84 and US 7 at 7 Backus Ave., features Forever 21, JCPenney, Lord & Taylor, Macy's and Sears among its more than 150 specialty stores.
+ShoppingDanbury Fair Mall, off I-84 and US 7 at 7 Backus Ave., features JCPenney and Macy's among its more than 100 specialty stores, services and entertainment options.